 Random: Leave a spot in your binder for things you don’t need but don’t want to throw away – like instructions!
 I keep all of my instructions tucked away in the back and it’s come in handy many times!
 Trust me! 🙃

 3. Be sure to update your binder either daily, weekly, or monthly!
-It can be tough to remember at first, so try keeping it on your desk or in a spot in your room/house/apartment that it can easily be seen!
+It can be tough to remember at first, so try keeping it on your desk or in a spot in your room/house/apartment where it can easily be seen!
 Remember, out of sight, out of mind.
 So keep it in sight at all times until it becomes a regular habit lol!

 Extra fun tip: in the front of your binder you could store gift cards or coupons that way you’re more likely to use them!
 I loved Kalyn’s idea on that!